 There are no specific time limits or constraints on the research activities recognized.
-Nominations must be received by Thursday, March 12, 2020 and the award winner will be notified by Monday, March 16, 2020.
+Nominations must be received by Thursday, March 12, 2020.
+Due to a high number of submissions, the award winner will be notified by Wednesday, March 25, 2020.
 For any questions or further information, please email Kelsey Finch, FPF Senior Counsel, at [email protected], or Dr. Sara Jordan, FPF Policy Counsel, at [email protected].

 Announcement of Award:

-The Future of Privacy Forum will present the award at an April 6, 2020 gala in Washington, DC to include privacy leaders from government, industry, non-profit organizations, and academia.
+The Future of Privacy Forum is still exploring all of its options regarding the public announcement and award presentation, and will be in touch with more detail as soon as possible.
 The award will be presented to a member of the academic research team and a senior executive at the company that provided the data.
 The award will be promoted to the media and other stakeholders.
-FPF will pay for travel and lodging in Washington, DC for the academic winner.

 For any questions or further information, please email Kelsey Finch, FPF Senior Counsel, at [email protected].